 DISCUSSION

-In this paper, we describe a comprehensive set of new biomolecule distance- and dihedral-restraint validation tools for the wwPDB OneDep validation pipeline, generated in both human and computer readable reports.
-Although examples provided herein pertain exclusively to proteins, the same restraint validation methods can be used for distance restraint validation of other biomolecules modeled from NMR-based restraints, including nucleic acids and carbohydrates.
+In this paper, we describe a comprehensive set of new biomolecule distance- and dihedral-restraint validation tools for the wwPDB OneDep validation pipeline, generating both human and computer readable reports.
+Although examples provided here pertain exclusively to proteins, the same restraint validation methods can be used for distance restraint validation of other biomolecules modeled from NMR-based restraints, including nucleic acids and carbohydrates.